Enosh-P/UniPocket/README.md

 Fontend is developed using Vue.js and Backend in TS using express.
 Used Socket.io for handling events and PrismaDB for DB.

+To install all packages, Use:

+`npm install`

+To start server and client, Use:

+`npm start `

 Login Page:
 ![image](https://user-images.githubusercontent.com/40617986/215285122-eb3a2775-1b03-4f0c-a525-4a9fd010d3fc.png)